 What amount of learning effort is required to successfully complete a course?

-- Approximately 150 hours of learning effort are required for a QQI Level 5 or Level 6 module.
-This is based on an estimation of the average time it takes a learner to achieve outcomes.
+- This is based on an estimation of the average time it takes a learner to achieve outcomes.
 This learning effort includes time for reading, study, project work, skills demonstrations, work related project work, written assignments, reflection, and online work.

 What independent learning skills are required to complete a course?